MixedRealityETHZ/Automatic-Transcription-and-Translation/README.md

 ## Usage

 To start the app, start the server as it was mentioned in the previous section and upload the apk to the glasses via the Magic Leap Hub.
-Once installed, just open the app.
-Follow on-screen instructions to start transcribing and translating speech in real-time.
+Once installed, just open the app and follow the on-screen instructions to start transcribing and translating speech in real-time.
 In case you want to stop the translation, just exit the app using the `HOME` button in the ML2 controller.

 ## Demo Video and Final Report

-- **Demo Video**: Watch our [demo video](Demo.mp4) to see the application in action.
+- **Demo Video**: Watch our [demo video](link-missing) to see the application in action.
-- **Final Report**: Read our [final report](Report.pdf) for detailed insights into the project.
+- **Final Report**: Read our [final report](link-missing) for detailed insights into the project.

 ## Contributors